sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

 **Stretch Challenge:** Create a `fight` class method for `Monster` that takes in two monster instances and compares their  `threat_level`s.
 The `fight` method should return the monster that has the higher threat level.
 Remember, the threat levels to consider are `:meh`, `:semi_danger`, `:super_danger`, and `:threat_level_midnight`.

 *Hint: One way to do this is to create a hash with keys that are threat level symbols and values that are easier to compare.
-Another idea is to look into ruby's version of "enums".*
+Another idea is to look into ruby's version(s) of "enums".*

-**Stretch Challenge:** Include the Comparable module in your `Monster` class and create a custom `<=>` method to compare monsters based on their threat levels.
-Refactor `fight` to use these comparisons.
+**Stretch Challenge:** Include the `Comparable` module in your `Monster` class and create a custom `<=>` method to compare monsters based on their threat levels.
+Refactor `fight` to use this comparison.

 ## Quick Review